samamiraa/02-Samamiraa-Portfolio/README.md

 When the screen is less than 768px, it will look like this.<br>
 <img width="761" alt="Media Query 768px" src="https://github.com/samamiraa/02-Samamiraa-Portfolio/assets/146762114/d827e851-b21d-4160-9194-4e097fdab693"><br>

 Lastly, at the bottom there is a Linked In icon.
-Once you click it, it will take the user to the developers proffesional Linked In page.<br>
+Once you click it, it will take the user to the developers profesional Linked In page.<br>
 <img width="332" alt="letsconnect" src="https://github.com/samamiraa/02-Samamiraa-Portfolio/assets/146762114/5659ddb2-c5e9-4e7b-b70b-102f1dfd3ad7">